-Book III opens with a second invocation to his muse, this time addressed to “holy light” (III.1).
-Milton asks that the heavenly light shine inside him and illuminate his mind with divine knowledge so that he can share this knowledge with his readers.
+Book III opens with a second invocation to his muse, this time addressed to “holy light” (III.

 The scene shifts to Heaven, where God has been watching all of the events in Hell with his Son sitting at his right hand.
 He sees Satan flying up toward the new Earth and the parents of mankind.
 At the same time, he sees everything that will happen because of it, perceiving past, present, and future simultaneously.
 He sees that man will fall, of his own fault, because God gave him free will—yet without that will, man would not be capable of sincere love.
 Man would merely go through the motions.
 While it would be just to punish man for his own actions, God determines that he will act primarily out of love and mercy.
 The Son, full of compassion, praises God for his kindness toward man, but asks how mercy can be given without destroying justice.
 God answers that a suitable sacrifice must be made: someone worthy must offer to die to pay for man’s sin.
 The angelic choirs are silent, but the Son immediately offers himself.
 He will become mortal so that God can yield to Death and conquer Hell.
 God is overjoyed, even though he will be giving up his son, because he knows that it is good to sacrifice his son for the salvation of the human race, in order for justice and mercy to be served.
 Those that have faith in the Son will be redeemed, but those who do not accept grace will still be doomed to Hell.
 The choirs of angels now break into a song of praise extolling the goodness of both Father and Son, which will turn a sorrowful deed into greater glory for both God and man.